 An emergency fund is your barrier against using credit to pay for things.
 It allows you to cash flow expenses without having to get into debt.

 Lack of funds for emergencies is what typically hinders your ability from getting out of debt.
 When there is no emergency fund, the immediate reaction is to grab a credit card to pay for these expenses.

 If you want to become and remain debt-free, it is critical that you put away money for a rainy day.

-Having an emergency fund was critical for my husband and I when I was laid off.
-Fortunately, we didn’t have to dip in is since my unemployment didn’t last long; however, we had comfort in knowing that if we needed to, the money was there.
+Having an emergency fund was critical for my husband and me when I was laid off.
+Fortunately, we didn’t have to dip in it since my unemployment didn’t last long; however, we had comfort in knowing that if we needed to, the money was there.

 Unfortunately, that’s not the case for many Americans.
 More than 78% of households live paycheck to paycheck and don’t have any funds saved up to cover an emergency or unexpected lapse in employment.